EricEttes/jetson-mlc-llm-guide/README.md

 Activate your environment: `source ~/.bashrc`

-# 1. SWAP SPACE CONFIG
+# 1. Swap space configuration

 - Allocate 32G of swap on it
 - Update fstab to make permanent